Weekly Market Recap

 The data provided is for informational purposes only and is not an endorsement of any security, mutual fund, sector, or index.
 This does not illustrate the performance of any John Hancock fund.
 The information contained here is not guaranteed as to accuracy or completeness.
 All economic and performance information is historical and does not guarantee future results.

 The Dow Jones Industrial Average is a price-weighted index comprising 30 widely traded blue chip U.S. common stocks.
 The NASDAQ Composite Index is a market-value-weighted index of all common stocks listed on the NASDAQ stock exchange.
 The S&P 500 Index tracks the performance of 500 of the largest publicly traded companies in the United States.
 The MSCI Europe, Australasia, and Far East (EAFE) Index tracks the performance of publicly traded large- and mid-cap stocks of companies in those regions.
+The MSCI Emerging Markets Index tracks the performance of large- and mid-cap stocks in emerging markets.
 The Cboe Volatility Index (VIX) shows the market’s expectation of 30-day volatility and is constructed using the implied volatilities of a wide range of S&P 500 Index options.
 Weekly and year-to-date figures for the VIX show percentage changes, not investment returns.
+The Russell 1000 Growth Index tracks the performance of large-cap companies in the United States with higher price-to-book ratios and higher forecasted growth values.
+The Russell 1000 Value Index tracks the performance of large-cap companies in the United States with lower price-to-book ratios and lower forecasted growth values.
 It is not possible to invest directly in an index.
+Total returns are calculated gross of foreign withholding tax on dividends.

 The Treasury yield curve is derived from available U.S. Treasury securities trading in the market and is provided directly by the U.S. Federal Reserve.
 The spread measures the difference in yield between two government securities.
 A normal (positive) yield curve occurs when longer-term rates are higher than shorter-term rates.
 The opposite holds true for an inverted yield curve.
 Year-to-date changes in U.S. Treasury bond yields are shown in basis points (BPS).
 One hundred basis points equals one percent.